aqtrans/gorram/README.md

-# Gorram - a simple monitoring system
+# Gorram - a simple monitoring system written in Golang

 *So you know when the primary buffer panel falls off your gorram ship*